ldbc/ldbc_snb_bi/README.md

 ## Implementations

-The repository contains two reference implementations:
+The repository contains three implementations:

 * [`cypher`](cypher/): queries are expressed in the Cypher language and run in the Neo4j graph database management system (version 4) using its stored procedure libraries (e.g. Graph Data Science)
 * [`postgres`](postgres/): queries are implemented in SQL and run in PostgreSQL relational database management system (version 13)